giry-dev/mangrove-docs/docs/strat-lib/technical-references/code/strategies/MangroveOrder.md

 ## MangroveOrder

-A GTC order is a market buy (sell) order complemented by a bid (ask) order, called a resting order, that occurs when the buy (sell) order was partially filled.
+A GTC order is a buy (sell) limit order complemented by a bid (ask) limit order, called a resting order, that occurs when the buy (sell) order was partially filled.
-If the GTC is for some amount $a_goal$ at a price $(1+s)*p$ with slippage $s$, and the corresponding market order was partially filled for $a_now < a_goal$, the resting order should be posted for an amount $a_later = a_goal - a_now$ at price $p$ (slippage is discarded).
+If the GTC is for some amount $a_goal$ at a price $p$, and the corresponding limit order was partially filled for $a_now < a_goal$, the resting order should be posted for an amount $a_later = a_goal - a_now$ at price $p$.
-A FOK order is simply a buy or sell order that is either completely filled or cancelled.
+A FOK order is simply a buy or sell limit order that is either completely filled or cancelled.
 No resting order is posted.

 _requiring no partial fill *and* a resting order is interpreted here as an instruction to revert if the resting order fails to be posted (e.g., if below density)._